HewlettPackard/hpe-sd-cloud/kubernetes/docs/production deployment guidance.md

 ## Assumptions

 You need to have a Kubernetes cluster running version 1.18.0 or later, using an older version of Kubernetes is not supported.

 The following databases are supported for HPE SD Provisioning:

-  - Oracle 12.2c and 18c
+  - Oracle Database 12c Enterprise Edition Release 2, Oracle Database 19c Enterprise Edition, Oracle Database 19c Standard Edition 2

-  - EDB Postgres Plus Advanced Server 11.4 (EPAS)
+  - EnterpriseDB Postgres Advanced Server 11.13 or later 11.x, EnterpriseDB Postgres Advanced Server 13.4 or later 13.x

-  - Postgres 11.5 or later
+  - PostgreSQL 11.13 or later 11.x, or PostgreSQL 13.4 or later 13.x

 Additional information can be found in in HPE Service Director user manual -> Installation & Configuration -> Sizing Provisioning